digital-asset/daml/docs/source/json-api/lf-value-specification.rst

 Daml-LF type we explain what JSON inputs we accept (decoding), and what JSON output we produce (encoding).

+If you use
+:doc:`the JavaScript code generator </app-dev/bindings-ts/daml2js>`
+with TypeScript, the generated types for templates and choices will incorporate the following automatically.
+You can use this to observe how these rules apply to your templates, or to simply ignore this document and rely on the TypeScript type checker to tell you how to encode data for JSON API correctly.

 Codec Library
 *************